Drug Addiction & Alcohol Abuse

 It was once widely thought that a person was a drug addict or an alcoholic only if he needed the drug daily or if he went through withdrawal symptoms when he abruptly stopped using the substance.
 Alcoholics and drug addicts were also perceived as individuals that were poor, unemployed, and living in the slums

 There is a wide array of misconceptions surrounding drug addiction or alcoholism.
 Some drug addicts do not use drugs or consume alcohol on a daily basis and do not necessarily experience physical withdrawal symptoms when they stop using.
 In fact, the greater part of addicted individuals are employed and seem to be functioning normally but do struggle with an alcohol or drug abuse problem and very few of these will seek addiction treatment.

 Drug addiction and alcoholism are undoubtedly serious subjects and they affect all areas and sectors of life and society.
 Substance abuse has shattered families, caused companies to spend enormous amounts of money not to mention the cost to our social services.

-Drug and alcohol do not discriminate according to age, sex, race, religion or financial status.
+Drugs and alcohol do not discriminate according to age, sex, race, religion, or financial status.
 No one ever starts using drugs with the intention of becoming hooked and developing a drug addiction problem.

 Alcohol and addictive drugs are basically painkillers.
 They chemically kill physical or emotional pain and alter the mind’s perception of reality.
 They literally make people numb.